READY-REFERENCE GUIDE

 QUESTION WORDS / PHRASES WITH THEIR OWN MUTATION INSTEAD OF PARTICLE

-PANDRA2 ‘what’, FATELL2 ‘how’, PANA DERMYN2 ‘when’, PLE5 ‘where’, PEUR5 ‘when’ do not take any particle.
+PANDRA2 ‘what’, FATELL2 ‘how’, PLE5 ‘where’, PEUR5 ‘when’ do not take any particle.
 They themselves cause mutation of the verb.
+Particle a2 is often dropped after PANA DERMYN ‘when’,

 PREPOSITIONS

 You cannot use a preposition in a question phrase.
-The preposition comes later in the sentence.
-There are three exceptions: DHE BYW ‘to whom’, GANS PYW ‘by whom’ (not ‘with whom’), A BLE5 ‘from where’.
+The preposition comes later in the sentence or sometimes immediately after the question word, and in either case must appear in a personal form.
+There are three exceptions: DHE BYW ‘to whom’, GANS PYW ‘with whom’ or ‘by whom’, A BLE5 ‘from where’.

 ECHOING POSSESSIVE PRONOUN WHEN QUESTION WORD IS THE OBJECT